-- Amelia Kemalasari, General Manager Business Development, Telkomsel field buzz
+- Amelia Kemalasari, General Manager Business Development, Telkomsel

-As of October 2018, eFishery has worked with more than 3.000 fish and shrimp ponds across Indonesia.
+As of January 2020, eFishery has worked with more than 23.000 fish and shrimp ponds across Indonesia.
 On average, fish farmers using the eFishery solution have increased profits by over 20 per cent.